• Skip to primary navigation

 Smugglers’ Notch’s mascot Mogul Mouse says “cheese” to all the families on the slopes!
 Photo credit: Smugglers’ Notch Resort

-Located on the backside of the mountains near Stowe, Vermont, about a four and a half-hour drive from Boston, Smugglers’ Notch is the most family-friendly ski resort in New England.
+Located on the backside of the mountains near Stowe, Vermont, about a four-and-a-half-hour drive from Boston, Smugglers’ Notch is the most family-friendly ski resort in New England.

 Why It’s Family-friendly